About Trigeminal Neuralgia

 - Board-certified neurosurgeons and radiation oncologists specially trained and experienced in a variety of treatment methods, including Gamma Knife® surgery.

-- Three hospitals and four radiation oncology centers located in safe and friendly communities in the middle of Michigan
+- Four hospitals and three radiation oncology centers located in safe and friendly communities in the middle of Michigan